puppetlabs/puppetdb/documentation/api/query/v3/paging.md

 This query parameter can be used to restrict the result set to a maximum number of results.
 The value should be an integer.

+### `count?`

+This query parameter is used to indicate whether or not you wish to receive a count of how many total records would have been returned, had the query not been limited using the `limit` parameter.
+The value should be a boolean, and defaults to `false`.

+If `true`, the HTTP response will contain a header `X-Records`, whose value is an integer indicating the total number of results available.

+NOTE: setting this flag to `true` will introduce a minor performance hit on the query.

 #### Example:

 [Using `curl` from localhost][curl]: